Last Updated on October 22, 2022 by Rebecca Lake

 - 50/30/20 budgeting

-In my opinion, the cash envelope system is the easiest to start with.
-This is the budget system I used for a long time.
+For example, the cash envelope system is the easiest to start with.

 You create envelopes for different budget categories, then allot your budgeted amount of cash to each envelope.
 Once you’ve spent all the cash in the envelope, you can’t spend anything else in that budget category for the month.

 “Pay yourself first” is something almost every financial expert says.
-But if you live on a tight budget, you might think trying to save money is impossible.
+And if you live on a tight budget, it’s a smart rule to follow.

-So as you’re putting together your family budget, add saving as one of your regular monthly expenses.
+As you’re putting together your budget, add saving as one of your regular monthly expenses.

 For tips on saving money, check out these posts: